Diabetics already have a lot to keep track of: blood sugar levels, nutrition, eyesight and weight loss or gain, just for

 Diabetes or not, everyone should watch their gums for signs of gum disease.
 It’s especially important to be aware of these symptoms: receding gums, loose or separating teeth, sensitive teeth, persistent bad breath, a change in the way teeth fit together when biting and gums that bleed easily or are red, swollen and tender.

 To help prevent periodontal disease, pay extra attention to your oral health.
 Brush at least twice a day with a soft-bristled toothbrush and fluoride toothpaste, giving your gum line some additional TLC.
 Floss at least once a day and try to eat a well-balanced diet.
 Visit your dentist regularly – it’s advised to go at least twice a year.
 If you don’t currently have a dentist then spend time finding a good, local practice.
 If you’re from Ontario I have heard good things about this Dentist in Newmarket, so that might be worth a try.
-Wherever you go and whoever you see, be sure to make your dentist aware of your diabetes or any other medical condition so he or she can be on the lookout for any warning signs or abnormalities as well.
+Wherever you go and whoever you see, be sure to make them aware of your diabetes or any other medical condition so he or she can be on the lookout for any warning signs or abnormalities as well.